Thomas Arthur Nelson: Military career

 At the First World War, Nelson became a Captain with the Lothians and Border Horse attached to the Machine Gun Corps.
 He then moved to special service.
+He joined the Tank service in early 1917.
+He was mentioned in dispatches (MiD) during the war.

 Death

 Nelson was killed on 9 April 1917 on the first day of the Battle of Arras in World War I He was killed by a stray shell.
 He had been on the front for 18 months.

-He is buried in Faubourg D'Amiens Cemetery, near Arras, grave reference VII.G.26, He is also memorialised on his parents grave in Grange Cemetery in south Edinburgh. and on the Scottish Rugby Union War Memorial at Murrayfield Stadium.
+He is buried in Faubourg D'Amiens Cemetery, near Arras (grave reference VII.G.26).
+He is also memorialised on his parents grave in Grange Cemetery in south Edinburgh and on the Scottish Rugby Union War Memorial at Murrayfield Stadium.

 The Hull Daily Mail headlined A Publishers Fortune detailing that Nelson of Achnacloich in Argyll left an estate of £470,782. £219,300 of that estate represented his holding in the publishing firm.

 Family

 In 1903 he was married to Margaret Balfour, daughter of the Liverpool merchant, Alexander Balfour.
-They had six children, including Alexander Ronan Nelson (1906–1997) and Elisabeth Nelson (1912–1999), who married Lord Bryan Walter Guinness, then becoming Lady Moyne, Elizabeth Guinness.
+They had six children, including Alexander Ronan Nelson (1906–1997) and Elisabeth Nelson (1912–1999), who married The Hon.
+Bryan Walter Guinness (later 2nd Baron Moyne), then becoming Elisabeth Guinness, Lady Moyne.

-Following his death Margaret married Paul Maze (1887–1979), a Frenchman, and became known as Margaret Balfour Nelson Maze.
+Following his death Margaret married Paul Lucien Maze (1887–1979), a Frenchman, and became known as Margaret Maze.